Francis

 The pure oil of bitter almonds acts as a germicidal agent, while

 the fluid of bay laurel acts as a mild stimulant.
-The solution of
+The solution

-menthol acts as a neutralizing agent of poisonous qualities of
+of menthol acts as a neutralizing agent of poisonous qualities

-solvent.
+and solvent.